A payroll tax pulse check: Does the flow of money even matter anymore?

 Relevant Case Law

 Thomas and Naaz Pty Ltd v Chief Commissioner of State Revenue [2023] NSWCA 40 (‘Thomas and Naaz’) is a case that is often talked about in regard to payroll tax and medical practices, and justifiably so.
-It has recently resurfaced after the NSW Court of Appeal rejected Thomas and Naaz’s application to appeal the initial decision, which exposed Thomas and Naaz Pty Ltd to an almost $800,000 retrospective payroll tax bill.
+The NSW Court of Appeal rejected Thomas and Naaz’s application to appeal the initial decision, which exposed Thomas and Naaz Pty Ltd to an almost $800,000 retrospective payroll tax bill.
 This was following the initial 2022 rejection of a tribunal appeal.

 Although the application for leave to appeal was dismissed, the decision still provided some useful guidance for the many medical practices in Australia navigating the increasingly complex payroll tax landscape.